 - Choose VPS if data security is your top priority, your traffic is stable, or you might need to use a specific type of software.
 Also, VPS is a good choice for complex web development projects that involve lots of customization.

-As for us, cloud servers fit the needs of our projects the best so that’s the option we, at ABNK, working with the most.
+As for us, cloud servers fit the needs of our projects the best so that’s the option we, at ABNK, are working with the most.